videojs/videojs-contrib-hls/README.md

 if a playlist is blacklisted, it will be blacklisted for a period of that customized duration.
 This enables the blacklist duration to be configured by the user.

+##### bandwidth
+* Type: `number`
+* can be used as an initialization option

+When the `bandwidth` property is set (bits per second), it will be used in the calculation for initial playlist selection, before more bandwidth information is seen by the player.

 ### Runtime Properties
 Runtime properties are attached to the tech object when HLS is in